 - 2. Place the NCAA press conference backdrop directly behind the interview table. - 3.
-The water polo committee and accredited guests shall have access to the interview area.
+The Men's Water Polo Committee, NCAA staff, and accredited VIPs shall have access to the interview area.

-Press Releases
+Press Releases.

 Any pre-competition press releases must be approved by the NCAA prior to posting or mailing.
-The NCAA media coordinator is Michelle Forkner (mforkner@ncaa.org).
+The NCAA media coordinator is Michelle Watsky (mwatsky@ncaa.org).